gmdeorozco/Gantt-Graphics-Server/README.md

-# --- name of app goes here ---
+# --- GANTT SERVER API ---

+This Restful Service provides with the necesary features to implement Gantt Charting.

+- Organizes Tasks
+- In this realease it does not caculate Critical Path yet but I will also include it.

 # TECHNOLOGIES APPLIED:

+- Java / Maven project
+- JPA / Hibernate for DB persistency.
+- h2 in memory Database
+- Lombok
+- HATEOAS for improving Restful Services
+- Spring Web for Restful services

 # TECHNOLOGIES TO BE APPLIED

-- Java / Maven built project
-- JPA / Hibernate for DB persistency.
-- h2 in memory Database **
-- Spring Web for Restful services **
-- Lombok ** (check if applied in all use cases)
-- HATEOAS for improving Restful Services / Pagination
 - Spring Security for
     ->  Authentication
     ->  Authorization